Welcome to today's edition of the Rush 24-7 podcast.

 Probably the mother of Ted Cruz, too, for all we know.

-It could uh we we'll have to see what the CBS fact-checking department can uncover on that.
+We'll have to see what the CBS fact-checking department can uncover on that.

 Let's go to Kathy in Fort Myers, Florida.

-Kathy, you're live on the Rush Limbaugh show.
+Kathy, you're live on the Rushlinbaugh show.

 Great to have you with us.

-Hi, Mark, welcome and greetings from Sunny, Fort Myers, Florida.
+Welcome and greetings from Sunny, Fort Myers, Florida.

-A quick shout out to my Uncle Russell in Tampa.
+A quick shout out to my uncle Russell in Tampa.

-Hey, listen, the the big story should have been about Marco winning Puerto Rico, and that's all fine, but no one mentioned that actually Trump came in second.
+Hey, listen, the big story should have been about Marco winning Puerto Rico, and that's all fine.

 He beat out Hispanic Cruz and Kasich.